-Safeguarding Disabled Children will develop existing knowledge, build new skills and focus on supporting you to feel confident and explore your role when safeguarding.
-The course uses current research about harm, develops awareness of best practice, signs and indicators of abuse both in the home and by those working with children.
+Safeguarding Disabled Young People will develop existing knowledge, build new skills and focus on supporting you to feel confident and explore your role when safeguarding.
+The course uses current research about harm, develops awareness of best practice, signs and indicators of abuse both in the home and by those working with young people.

 Who is this course for?

-This course is essential for anyone who works with children and young people with a disability in any organisation, business or charity.
+This course is essential for anyone who works with young people with a disability in any organisation, business or charity.

 This could include:

-- Those working with younger children as well as teens and young people up to 25
+- Those working with teens and young people up to 25

 - Police and criminal justice sectors